-If the project cost exceeds \$25,000, rental property owners can contribute to costs in excess of \$25,000, but a contribution from participants is prohibited.
+If the project cost exceeds \$25,000, rental property owners can contribute to costs in excess of \$25,000, but a contribution from low-income owners or tenants is prohibited.

 3.4.2 Eligible Project Costs

 Eligible costs include the hard costs of the repairs and improvements described above in Section 3.3, plus permits and fees associated with such improvements.